UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 Please note that the `version` refers to the USS version, not the version of the schedule.
 This is used to differentiate different versions of the USS standard as it evolves.

-Other keys include the `breakdowns`, `categories`, `elements`, `stripboards` and `calendars` keys.
+The remaining keys are `breakdowns`, `categories`, `elements`, `stripboards` and `calendars`.
 Their values are arrays that store their related objects, described below.

 # Breakdowns